-So in this world – where so many good souls have come to our rescue, we can say, yes “the first are last, and the last first.”
+So in this world – so many kind souls have come to our rescue, we can say, yes, “the first is last, and the last first.”

 Santa Catalina School, Monterey, CA

 At a recent Chapel Service at Santa Catalina, Jessica Cheng and Bell Sainz-Portillo spoke about their service with the Alegria Foundation.
-Their inspiring message brought to our attention the important work that is being done on behalf of children with cleft lip
+This is an inspiring message about the important work that is being done on behalf of children with cleft lip